-Dr Quoc Lam and Dr Rodney Cooter are fully qualified Plastic Reconstructive and Cosmetic Surgeons.
-They work only in accredited facilities with a team of qualified anaesthetists and nurses.
+Dr Rodney Cooter is a fully qualified Plastic Reconstructive and Cosmetic Surgeon.
+He works only in accredited facilities with a team of qualified anaesthetists and nurses.

 Your choice of surgeon should be based on some very simple guidelines.